 How to Get an Italian Visa

 If you do need a visa, the Visa for Italy website will take you to a page that tells you what is required with links for the necessary forms, where to apply, and the cost.
 Submission of an application does not guarantee that you will get a visa so do not travel until you have the actual visa.

+If you have more questions or need help with your visa application, you will also find an email address on that page.
 Please direct any visa questions you have to the email address given for the embassy or consulate in the country where you live.

 Important visa and travel tips:

 - Be sure to apply for your visa far enough in advance of when you plan to travel.
-Keep copies of all documents and forms you turn in and bring supporting documents with you when you travel.
+Keep copies of all documents and forms you turn in and bring the supporting documents with you when you travel.